Genesis 11:1-91NIV New International Version Translations

 Verse 3 First, they heard the Holy Spirit.
 Next, they saw something.
 It was ‘tongues that seemed like fire’.
 In the book called Exodus, we read that Moses saw a very special bush.
 We know that God was in the bush.
 We know it because the bush was burning all the time (Exodus 3:2-5).
 We can see that God was here in Acts too, because of the fire.

 Verse 4 The words ‘different languages’ here can also be ‘other tongues’.
 People do not always agree about what this means.
 The disciples spoke in foreign languages.
 This was so that all the foreign visitors in Jerusalem could understand them.
-Some people think that Luke is describing the gift called ‘tongues’ They think that the disciples spoke in foreign languages because this was a special day.
 There were many foreign visitors in Jerusalem on that day.
-So, using those foreign languages, these visitors could understand the disciples when they spoke about God.
+So, by means of those foreign languages, these visitors could understand the disciples when they spoke about God.
 Paul writes about the gift called ‘tongues’ in 1 Corinthians chapters 12 and 14.

 Verse 5 ‘Every nation in the world’ means every nation where there were Jews.
-These Jews had traveled to Jerusalem because it was Pentecost.
+These Jews had travelled to Jerusalem because it was Pentecost.

 Verse 6 A large crowd came together because of the noise.
 The believers came out into the street.
 Perhaps they were going to the Temple.

-Verses 7-8 People from Galilee spoke unusually.
+Verses 7-8 People from Galilee spoke in an unusual way.
 People from other places could not always understand them.
 But now, these disciples from Galilee were speaking in different languages.
 Everyone could understand what the disciples were saying.

 Verses 9-11 More Jews lived in other countries than in Judea.
 Their enemies had taken them there more than 500 years earlier.
 This list shows that many Jews from many different nations were in Jerusalem.
 They all heard about the wonderful things that God had done on this special Pentecost day.
 They would go back to their countries and they would tell other people.
 The other people in the world were beginning to hear the good news about Jesus.

-Verses 12-13 Luke says that they could not explain what was happening.
+Verses 12 Luke says that they could not explain what was happening.
 He says it several times.
-But some people tried to explain things in their way.
-They said that the disciples had drunk too much wine.
-It is the same nowadays, too.
-When the Holy Spirit comes with power, people do not always understand this event.
+But some people tried to explain things in their own way.
+Holy Spirit comes with power, people do not always understand this event.
 They do not always understand what is happening.

 Items for Discussion